KULL-Centre/papers/2022/functional-sites-cagiada-et-al/README.md

   - adding the target protein sequence
   - adding the file with the thermodynamic stability measure (for the file format look in the following section).
   - adding the file with the evolutionary conservation measure made (for the file format look in the following section).
-  - adding the target protein pdb (which should cover all the target sequence or part of it) 3 Download from the 'catboost_model' folder the catboost model file and upload it into your colab session.
-N.B This is a REQUIRED STEP and the model will work only if the file is loaded into the main folde, WITHOUT changing the file's name.
-This will be automatized soon.
-4 Run the cell 'Variant prediction and residue classification' to load the model and using it to make predictions with the provided input informations.
+  - adding the target protein pdb (which should cover all the target sequence or part of it) 4 Run the cell 'Variant prediction and residue classification' to load the model and using it to make predictions with the provided input informations.
 5 Run the cell 'Download predictions'  which allow to generate and create the files with prediction at variant and residue level.